Counter-ISIS Strikes Target Terrorists in Syria, Iraq

 Strikes in Syria

--- Near Raqqa, four strikes engaged an ISIS tactical unit and destroyed 13 ISIS barges and two excavators.
+-- Near Dayr Az Zawr, six strikes engaged an ISIS tactical unit and destroyed 16 ISIS oil tankers, two pieces of ISIS oil processing equipment, two fighting positions and a vehicle.

+-- Near Raqqa, five strikes engaged two ISIS tactical units and destroyed two fighting positions, a front-end loader, an ISIS crane, and a house-born improvised explosive device.

--- Near Tabqah, 15 strikes engaged seven ISIS tactical units and destroyed eight fighting positions and a vehicle.
+-- Near Tabqah, two strikes engaged an ISIS tactical unit and destroyed a tactical vehicle and a vehicle.

 Strikes in Iraq

-In Iraq, coalition military forces conducted eight strikes consisting of 53 engagements against ISIS targets:
+In Iraq, coalition military forces conducted seven strikes consisting of 61 engagements against ISIS targets:

--- Near Mosul, six strikes engaged five ISIS tactical units and a sniper team; destroyed six fighting positions, four rocket-propelled grenade systems, four vehicle bombs, three medium machine guns, two tactical vehicles, two supply caches, two heavy machine guns, two anti-air artillery systems, two vehicles, a mortar system, a recoilless rifle, a ISIS staging area; damaged 10 ISIS supply routes, seven fighting positions; and suppressed two mortar teams.
+-- Near Mosul, six strikes engaged three ISIS tactical units; destroyed six fighting positions, five mortar systems, a tactical vehicle, a house-borne improvised explosive device, a recoilless rifle, a medium machine gun, a command-and-control node, a weapons cache; damaged 27 ISIS supply routes and a fighting position; and suppressed eight mortar teams an artillery system.

+-- Near Tal Afar, a strike engaged an ISIS tactical unit and destroyed a tactical vehicle and a weapons cache.

-Additionally, three strikes were conducted in Syria on May 6 that closed within the last 24 hours:
+Additionally, six strikes were conducted in Syria on May 11 that closed within the last 24 hours:

+-- Near Hawl, a strike engaged an ISIS tactical unit and destroyed three fighting positions.

--- Near Tabqah, three strikes engaged two ISIS tactical units and destroyed two fighting positions and a supply cache.
+-- Near Raqqa, five strikes engaged an ISIS tactical unit; destroyed two vehicle bombs, a fighting position, a weapons cache, a vehicle; and damaged two ISIS supply routes and a bridge.

 Part of Operation Inherent Resolve